Jerry Nadler: Israel

+Nadler describes himself as a “committed Zionist” and a strong supporter of Israel as a homeland for Jewish people.

 Of Trump's decision to recognize Jerusalem as the capital of Israel in December 2017, Nadler said, "I have long recognized Jerusalem as the historic capital of Israel, and have called for the eventual relocation of the United States Embassy to Jerusalem, the seat of the Israeli government.
 While President Trump's announcement earlier today rightly acknowledged the unique attachment of the Jewish people to Jerusalem, the timing and circumstances surrounding this decision are deeply worrying."

+In 2025, he spoke out against aggressive policing of pro-Palestinian protests.

 Housing

-In 2020, Nadler praised a judge for a ruling that could lead to the removal of 20 or more stories in an already constructed 52-story luxury high-rise building in the Upper West Side of New York City.
+In 2020, Nadler praised a judge for a ruling that could lead to the removal of 20 or more stories in an already-constructed 52-story luxury high-rise building on the Upper West Side of Manhattan.
 The developer had received a permit to construct the building, but the judge said the permit should not have been given.
+In March 2021, the N.Y.S.
+Appellate Division unanimously reversed and ruled in favor of the developers, finding that the building permit was lawful and that the trial court should have deferred to the N.Y.C.
+Board of Appeals.
+Opponents sought leave to appeal to the N.Y.
+Court of Appeals.
+On September 9, 2021, the N.Y.
+Court of Appeals denied the opposition group’s motion for leave to appeal.

+Climate change

+In April 2023, Nadler was one of the 95 co-sponsors of H.Res.319, which calls for the creation of a Green New Deal.

 Cannabis

-In July 2019, Nadler introduced the Marijuana Opportunity Reinvestment and Expungement (MORE) Act that, among other reforms, seeks to remove cannabis from the Controlled Substances Act.
+Nadler introduced the Marijuana Opportunity Reinvestment and Expungement (MORE) Act in July 2019 to legalize cannabis at the federal level by removing it from the Controlled Substances Act.
 He said: "It's past time to right this wrong nationwide and work to view marijuana use as an issue of personal choice and public health, not criminal behavior."
 In November 2019, the bill passed the House Judiciary Committee by a 24–10 vote, marking the first time that a bill to end cannabis prohibition had ever passed a congressional committee.
+In April 2022, it passed the full House of Representatives by a 228–164 vote.

+Fiscal Responsibility Act of 2023

+Nadler was among 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Voting record

-Nadler has a liberal voting record in the House.
+Nadler has had a liberal voting record in the House.
 He gained national prominence during the impeachment of Bill Clinton, when he described the process as a "partisan railroad job".

 His Medicare proposal includes a section that provides for a consortium of organization to study Ground Zero illness.

+Electoral history

 Personal life

 Nadler and Josephine Langsdorr "Joyce" Miller wed in 1976.
-As of 2013, they lived in Lincoln Square.
+As of 2013, they lived in Lincoln Square on the Upper West Side of Manhattan.

 In 2002 and 2003, Nadler had laparoscopic duodenal switch surgery, helping him lose more than 100 lb.